undergrad-partner-school

 Financial Aid

-Obtaining some financial support in forms of grants, loans, scholarships or work-study programs can be very important for finishing your studies.
-Check out some recent data to get informed about need-based and non-need-based aid you might get at State University of New York at Oswego.
+Getting some financial help in forms of grants, loans, scholarships or work-study programs can be crucial for finishing your studies.
+Check out some recent data to get the information about need-based and non-need-based monetary aid students could get at State University of New York at Oswego.

 Need-based

-There were 3,670 students who secured need-based financial aid of any kind.
+3,670 students obtained some form of need-based financial aid.
 Need-based college-administered scholarship and grant aid at State University of New York at Oswego is available to international students.
-The overall number of students (including freshmen) who were determined to have financial need was estimated to be 3,790.
-The amount of federal need-based scholarships/grants awarded to the students at this institution reached $12,333,465, and state $8,577,342.
+The overall number of students (including freshmen) who were determined to have financial need came to be 3,790.
+The amount of federal need-based scholarships/grants awarded to the students at this institution stood at $12,333,465, and state $8,577,342.
 The students of State University of New York at Oswego received the -institutional need-based aid in the amount of $4,473,605, and external in the amount of $572,020.

 $4,178